 Habesha Ethiopian Restaurant is a Black-owned East African food spot in Western Hills on Cincinnati’s west side, just off Glenway Ave near Delhi, Westwood, and West Price Hill.
 The Restaurant, owned by African American chef, Dawit Zeleke, serves Ethiopian cuisine so traditional that you’re meant to eat it with your hands.

-Habesha Ethiopian Restaurant offers both orders ahead and delivery using apps such as Grub Hub and Seamless.
+Habesha Ethiopian Restaurant offers orders ahead and delivery using apps such as Grub Hub and Seamless.
 Walking into Habesha Restaurant and Cafe feels like entering a long-lost relative’s home.
-A mounted TV plays East African music videos, a miniature stage hosts musician on Saturday nights, and billiard balls click in a hidden back room.
+A mounted TV plays East African music videos, a miniature stage hosts musicians on Saturday nights, and billiard balls click a hidden back room.
 It’s a friendly vibe cultivated by owner Dawit Zeleke, who moved to Cincinnati from Addis Ababa, Ethiopia’s capital city, 15 years ago, opening Habesha in 2015.

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
 Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
 Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.